aaronmallen/activeinteractor/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

-Additionally you can run tests in both rails 2.5 and rails 2.6 with `bin/test`.

 ## Contributing

 Read our guidelines for [Contributing](CONTRIBUTING.md).